 Recommended for Mexican because: La Destileria is muy Mexicano and conveniently located in the Hotel Zone.

 Kristin's expert tip: Go early in the day and take the tequila tour, where you can learn how tequila is made.
 The tour is followed by a tequila tasting.

 Du Mexique is another one of the amazing restaurants on Bonampak avenue in downtown Cancun.
 This is a lovely place to celebrate a special occasion like an anniversary or birthday.
 Located in what used to be a house, the divine ambiance, service and food make this restaurant stand out on the endless list of Cancun restaurants.
 The cuisine is an interesting combination of Mayan and French.
 Have an appetizer in the lounge or "sala", move to the 20 seat dining room for dinner, and have dessert on the patio.
 If you would like something special that you don't see on the menu, ask and if it's possible, they will prepare it for you.

-La Habichuela has been a fixture in Cancun for over 30 years and is located in what was once owner Armando Pezzotti's home.
-The delightful ambiance, which includes sculptures, trees, plants and twinkling lights can be enjoyed in the open air garden or from the lounge.
-You'll find high quality food made with the finest ingredients and superb service at La Hablichuela.
-The restaurant's signature dish is Cocobichuela, a mixture of lobster, shrimp, rice, curry sauce and tropical fruits, all served in a coconut shell.
-Complete your meal with a delicious Flambé dessert and Mayan coffee.
+La Habichuela has been a fixture in Cancun for over 40 years and is located in what was once owner Armando Pezzotti's home.
+The delightful ambiance which includes Mayan sculptures, trees, plants and twinkling lights can be enjoyed in the open air garden or from the indoor section.
+Offering high quality food made with the finest ingredients and superb service, the restaurant's signature dish is Cocobichuela, a mixture of lobster, shrimp, rice, curry sauce and tropical fruits, all served in a coconut shell.
+No meal at La Habichuela is complete without the Chichen Itza dessert and Mayan coffee.